“I want a soundproof room at home. But professional ones from Yamaha cost thousands of dollars…”

 Q1.
 I want to do Game Streaming / Chatting#

-→ “OTODASU II” or “Danbotchi (Modified)” For normal speaking voices or occasional laughter, these will prevent neighbor trouble.
+→ “OTODASU II” or “Danbocchi (Modified)” For normal speaking voices or occasional laughter, these will prevent neighbor trouble.
+If you care about looks, go for OTODASU.
+If you enjoy modifying, go for Danbocchi.

-→ “ISOVOX 2” It’s superior in both sound quality and isolation compared to a cheap room.
+→ “ISOVOX 2” It is overwhelmingly superior in both sound quality and isolation compared to a half-baked room.
 Just tolerate the heat.

 Q3.
 I want to practice Saxophone or Guitar#